gryffon/ringteki/docs/implementing-cards.md

 #### Forced reactions and interrupts

-Forced reactions and interrupts do not provide the player with a choice - unless cancelled, the provided `handler` method will always be executed.
+Forced reactions and interrupts do not provide the player with a choice - unless cancelled, the effect will always resolve.

 To declare a forced reaction, use the `forcedReaction` method: